 - Perfect Roasted Broccoli from Cookie and Kate

 - Roasted Yellow Squash from Skinny Taste

 If you like these tips for how to roast vegetables in the oven and the recipe for my Easy Garlicky Roasted Vegetables, please give it a 5-star rating below!

 - 1 Red or yellow pepper cored, seeded and cut into two inch slices

 - 1/2 teaspoon black pepper

 - Preheat oven to 400 degrees.

-- Line a large baking pan with foil.
+- Line a large baking pan with foil or parchment paper.

-- In a large bowl, toss together potatoes, cauliflower, carrots, peppers, mushrooms and green onions with olive oil and garlic.
+- In a large bowl, toss the veggies with olive oil and garlic.
 Spread out on the baking pan.
-Sprinkle with salt, pepper and parsley.
+Sprinkle with salt and pepper.

 - Roast for about 25 minutes or until they are tender and cooked to your liking.
 Turn once in between cooking.